-Starting IP Address Enter the starting IP address of the DHCP server's IP pool.
+Starting/Ending IP Address Enter the starting IP address and ending IP address of the DHCP server's IP pool.
 The IP pool defines the IP range that can be assigned to the clients in the LAN.
-Note: The starting IR address should be in the same subnet with the IR address of the Note : The starting IP address should be in the same subnet with the IP address of the LAN port.
-Ending IP Address Enter the ending IP address of the DHCP server's IP pool.
-The ending IP address should be greater than the starting IP address. $\ensuremath{\text{\textbf{Note}}}\xspace$ The ending IP address should be in the same subnet with the IP address of the LAN port.
+Note : The starting IP address and ending IP address should be in the same subnet with the IP address of the LAN port.
 Lease Time Specify the lease time for DHCP clients.
 Lease time defines how long the clients can use the IP address assigned by the DHCP server.
 Generally, the client will automatically request the DHCP server for extending the lease time before the lease expired.
 If the request failed, the client will have to stop using that IP address when the lease finally expired, and try to get a new IP address from the other DHCP servers.
-Default Gateway Optional.
-It is recommended to enter the IP address of the LAN port.
-Default Domain Optional.
-Enter the domain name of your network.
-Primary/ Secondary DNS Optional.
-Enter the DNS server address provided by your ISP.
+Default Gateway (Optional) It is recommended to enter the IP address of the LAN port.
+Default Domain (Optional) Enter the domain name of your network.
+Primary/ Secondary DNS (Optional) Enter the DNS server address provided by your ISP.
 If you are not clear, please consult your ISP.

-Option60 Optional.
-Specify the option 60 for device identification.
+Option 60 (Optional) Specify the option 60 for device identification.
 Mostly it is used under the scenario where the clients apply for different IP addresses from different servers according to the needs.
 By default, it is TP-LINK.
 If a client requests option 60, the server will respond a packet containing the option 60 configured here.
 And then the client will compare the received option 60 with its own.
 If they are the same, the client will accept the IP address assigned by the server, otherwise the assigned IP address will not be accepted.
-Option 138 Optional.
-Specify the option 138, which can be configured as the management IP address of an AC (Access Controller) device.
-If the APs in the local network request this option, the server will respond a packet containing this option to inform the APs of the AC's IP address.
+Option 138 (Optional) Specify the option 138, which can be configured as the management IP address of an Omada controller.
+If the APs in the local network request this option, the server will respond a packet containing this option to inform the APs of the controller's IP address.
+Status Check the box to enable the DHCP server.